Lou Solverson: Season 2

 When Ed reveals his upcoming rendezvous with Milligan to hand over the now-dead Dodd, State Police Captain Jeb Cheney hatches a dangerous scheme for Ed and Peggy to wear a wire for the meeting, hoping to implicate Milligan and the Kansas City mob.
 When Lou strongly opposes this idea knowing that Milligan would see right through the ruse, Cheney has him escorted to the state line, though Hank elects to stay behind.
 After Ed and Peggy agree to the plan in exchange for lesser criminal charges, the police set up an ambush at the motel meeting spot, only for Hanzee to observe their actions from a distance.
 Hanzee later uses this to betray the Gerhardts, informing them that Kansas City is holding Dodd captive.
-Meanwhile, Lou, who has discovered that Hanzee killed a gas station attendant, goes back to warn the other police that Hanzee likely knows of their plan.
+Meanwhile, Lou, who has discovered that Hanzee killed a gas station attendant, goes back to warn the others that Hanzee likely knows of their plan.
 At the same time, Lou is unaware that Betsy has fallen seriously ill back home.
 Lou arrives at the motel too late as the Gerhardts have ambushed Cheney and the other officers and massacred all of them, only realizing their mistake when Hank and Ben begin shooting back while in uniform.
 He fires at Bear, who is unfazed, and begins to wrestle with and strangle Lou before the same UFO that Rye encountered appears above them, distracting nearly everyone left alive.
 Lou uses the opportunity to shoot a distracted Bear in the head, while Peggy uses a pot of boiling coffee to wound Hanzee in order to escape with Ed.
 Hanzee fires at them, causing the UFO to leave.
 Lou begins firing at Hanzee, but misses and he escapes.
-With the entire Gerhardt family and all of the South Dakota cops now dead except for a wounded Hank and Schmidt, Lou continues his pursuit of both the Blumquists and Hanzee.
+With the entire Gerhardt family and all of the South Dakota state troopers now dead except for a wounded Hank and Schmidt, Lou continues his pursuit of both the Blumquists and Hanzee.

 Hanzee chases Ed and Peggy, with Lou not far behind attempting to bring an end to the madness.
 Hanzee kills a passing motorist whom Ed and Peggy flag down before wounding Ed as he and Peggy flee down an alley.
 The pair take shelter in a supermarket, hiding in the meat locker.
 While holed up inside, Ed confides to Peggy that he does not think they will make it as a couple, upsetting her.
 He then succumbs to blood loss, causing Peggy to break down mentally and hallucinate that Hanzee has lit the supermarket on fire in an attempt to smoke them out, when in actuality, Hanzee has fled the scene.
 Lou, now aided by Schmidt, arrives and subdues Peggy.
 While driving her back to Minnesota to be prosecuted, the two converse about life and death, with Peggy finally accepting her fate.
 Meanwhile, Betsy has recuperated from the side-effects of the experimental cancer drug she was taking.
 When Lou returns home, he, Betsy, and Hank gather around as the three ponder what the future holds for each of them and for their family.